Almonds have excellent health properties. Just a handful gives you important minerals and vitamins.

 Classified as a low carbohydrate and high protein food, almonds are the perfect snack to fill you up and give you an energy boost.
 They are packed with antioxidants, heart-healthy fat and fiber, and are an excellent source of Vitamin E, manganese and magnesium.
 Almonds promote cardiovascular health and help reduce or eliminate health problems related to metabolic syndrome.

 Almonds are calorie rich; just a single ounce (28 grams) contains 160 calories.
 Ironically, however, they aid in weight control because you only need small amounts to feel satisfied – about 25 almonds per day as a snack or a dozen almonds when paired with other foods, such as a breakfast bowl of fruit and yoghurt.
-According to the FDA, if your diet is already low in saturated fat and cholesterol, consuming 1.5 ounces (43 grams) of nuts per day may reduce the risk of heart disease.
+According to the United States Food and Drug Administration, if your diet is already low in saturated fat and cholesterol, consuming 1.5 ounces (43 grams) of nuts per day may reduce the risk of heart disease.

 Eighty percent of the world’s almonds are grown in California.
 But when it comes to cooking or baking, almonds are in high demand all over the world.